DiffusionPDE: Generative PDE-Solving Under Partial Observation: Solving Forward and Inverse Problems with Full Observation

 \section{Solving Forward and Inverse Problems with Full Observation}

 We have also included the errors of all methods when solving both the forward and inverse problems with full observation, as displayed in Table \ref{table:merged_results_full}.

 In general, DiffusionPDE and PINO outperform all other methods, and DiffusionPDE performs the best for all static PDEs.
 DiffusionPDE is capable of solving both forward and inverse problems with errors of less than 10\% for all classes of discussed PDEs and is comparable to the state-of-the-art.
+Results of all methods regarding Darcy Flow and non-bounded Navier-Stokes equation are included in Fig. \ref{fig:pdes-full}.